benjamin-kraatz/adaptive_library/README.md

 If you want to have you app bar customized, set either the `appBar` or `cupertinoNavigationBar` property on `AdaptiveScaffold`.

+#### Key

+You can of course assign a key to the Scaffolds, to show a SnackBar for example.
+The field is `scaffoldKey`.

 ### AdaptiveButton

 ```dart